Foundations of Differential Calculus for modules over posets: Statement of Results

 Let $\G= (V, E)$ be a quiver.
 If $f$ is a function on $V$ with values in some additive group $A$, then the graph theoretic gradient is defined to be a function from $E$ to $A$, which takes an edge to the difference between the value at its target vertex and the value at its source vertex \cite{Lim}.
 We wish to categorify this idea, and so we work with categories that are generated, in the appropriate sense, by a quiver.
 To proceed, we need two extra ingredients.

 First, we want the gradient of a $k\C$-module to be an object of the same type, namely a $k\widehat{\C}$-module, for some category $\widehat{\C}$ related to $\C$.
-To achieve this we associate with a quiver $\G$ another quiver $\widehat{\G}$, whose vertices are the edges of $\G$.
-Given a quiver $\G = (V, E)$, its \hadgesh{line digraph} is a digraph $\widehat{\G} = (\widehat{V}, \widehat{E})$, with $\widehat{V} = E$, and such that edges in $\widehat{E}$ are compositions of two consecutive directed edges in $\G$.
-We will show that $\widehat{\G}$ is always a digraph (rather than a general quiver, namely that each pair of vertices in $\widehat{V}$ are connected by at most a single edge.
-See Section \ref{Subsec:line-digraphs}).
-Thus the graph theoretic gradient can be thought of as an operator that takes functions on the vertices of $\G$ to functions on the vertices of $\widehat{\G}$.
+To achieve this we associate with a quiver $\G$ another quiver $\widehat{\G}$, the line digraph of $\G$, whose vertices are the edges of $\G$ and whose edges are pairs of edges $(e,e')$ such that $t(e) = s(e')$.
+Thus the graph theoretic gradient can be thought of as an operator that takes functions on the vertices of $\G$ to functions on the vertices of the line digraph $\widehat{\G}$.

 The second ingredient we need is a structure that will allow us to take the difference of modules.
-This motivates the use of the Grothendieck ring of isomorphism classes of modules, where the sum and product operations are given by direct sum and tensor product (over the field $k$), respectively.
+This motivates the use of the Grothendieck group of isomorphism classes of modules, where the sum is induced by direct sum of modules.
+This is frequently referred to as the \hadgesh{split Grothendieck group}.

-If $\G$ is a generating quiver for a small category $\C$, namely the category $\C$ is a quotient category of the path category $P(\G)$ (See Section \ref{Sec:preliminaries} for details), then our gradient ought to be an operation that takes a module $M\in k\C\mod$ to a difference of two modules in $k\Cone\mod$, where $\Cone$ is a category that is obtained from $\C$ using the line digraph $\widehat{\G}$ associated to $\G$, and is referred to as a \hadgesh{line category associated to $\C$}. \chg{The category $\widehat{\C}$ comes with two obvious functors $\phi, \beta\colon \widehat{\C}\to \C$ that associate with an object of $\widehat{\C}$ its target and source object in $\C$, respectively.} We define the gradient as the difference $\nabla\defeq \phi^*-\beta^*$ of two natural homomorphisms $\phi^*, \beta^*\colon \Gr(k\C)\to \Gr(k\Cone)$ between the Grothendieck rings, (the \hadgesh{front} and \hadgesh{back} morphisms) that captures the variation of a module along each \hadgesh{indecomposable} morphism in $\C$.
-The indecomposable morphisms in $\C$ can be thought of as discrete analogs of infinitesimally small moves in a metric space.
-We show in Example \ref{Ex:standard-grad} that our gradient, interpreted appropriately, is a generalisation of the graph theoretic gradient.
+If $\G$ is a generating quiver for a small category $\C$, namely the category $\C$ is a quotient category of the path category $\PP(\G)$ (See Section \ref{Sec:preliminaries} for details), then our gradient ought to be an operation that takes a module $M\in k\C\mod$ to a difference of two modules in $k\Cone_\G\mod$, where $\Cone_\G$ is a category that is obtained from $\C$ using the line digraph $\widehat{\G}$ associated to $\G$, and is referred to as a \hadgesh{line category associated to $\C$ with respect to $\G$}.
+The category $\Cone_\G$ comes with two obvious functors $\tau, \sigma\colon \Cone_\G\to \C$ that associate with an object of $\Cone_\G$ its target and source object in $\C$, respectively.

-Having defined a gradient for $k\C$-modules we embark on studying its behaviour.
-The basic properties one expects from a gradient follow rather easily from the definition.
-In particular we show that $\nabla$ is a well defined group homomorphism, that its kernel contains all \hadgesh{locally constant} modules (i.e., functors that take each morphism in $\C$ to an isomorphism of vector spaces), and that it satisfies a form of a Leibniz rule.
-We also show that $\nabla$ is natural with respect to restrictions (Proposition \ref{Prop:Grad}).